“God often does His deepest work in us through life’s hardest moments.”

 Pastor of Counseling & Family Ministries

-George May received his MA in Counseling from Mission Seminary in 1994 (then Biblical Theological Seminary) and is a Licensed Professional Counselor in the state of Pennsylvania.
+George May received his M.A. in Counseling from Mission Seminary in 1994 (then Biblical Theological Seminary) and is a Licensed Professional Counselor in the state of Pennsylvania.
 George works primarily with adults and older teens.
 He loves counseling related to relationships: marriage, parental coaching, extended family challenges, conflict coaching, or friendship relationships.
 Other areas of interest include anxiety, depression, addiction, anger, career counseling, men’s issues, pre-engagement, spiritual life questions, forgiveness, and divorce recovery.
 George seeks to help people grow in their relationship with God, experiencing how the character of God and the truth of His Word relate to the struggle at hand.
 He has special interest in God’s design of the brain—and how it relates to counseling issues—and God’s design for attachment and how relationship dynamics play a key role in our lives.
 At Calvary, George is part of the teaching team in the Marriage Builders ABF (for engaged and newlywed couples), the Marriage Enrichment Class, and parenting classes.
 George and his wife, Linda, have been married since 1990, have three adult children, and love their role as grandparents.
 George enjoys many outdoor activities including biking and hiking.
 Other hobbies include chess, word games, visiting historical sites, and time with family.

 Chris Torchia